YouTube / iTunes / Spotify / Radio Public / Pocket Casts / Google Podcasts / Breaker / Overcast

 Flesch-Kincaid Readability Test

-This post is likely to be understood by a reader who has at least an 8th-grade education (age 13-14) and should be fairly easy for most adults to read.
+This post is likely to be understood by a reader with at least an 8th-grade education (age 13-14) and should be fairly easy for most adults to read.

 On the Flesch-Kincaid reading-ease test, this post scores 61.